juice-shop/juice-shop/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-> This is the quickest way to get a running instance of Juice Shop!
-If
-> you have forked this repository, the deploy button will automatically
+If you have forked the Juice Shop repository on GitHub, the _Deploy to Heroku_ button will deploy your forked version of the application.
-> pick up your fork for deployment!

 ### Gitpod